Eberbach Abbey: After secularisation

-The lands passed from Nassau-Usingen in 1866 to Prussia, and from 1945 have formed part of the State of Hesse.
+The lands passed from Nassau-Usingen in 1866 to Prussia, from 1918 to 1945 to the People's State of Hesse, and from 1945 have formed part of the State of Hesse.
 The premises were put to a variety of uses.
 An asylum was accommodated here until 1873 (the forerunner of the Zentrum für Soziale Psychiatrie Rheinblick) and until 1912 a prison.
 Management of the vineyards and wine production has continued in state hands.
 After considerable structural work Eberbach serves inter alia as a venue for cultural events and displays, and as a film location, as for example for Umberto Eco's The Name of the Rose (1985).

 Eberbach Abbey Foundation

-With effect from 1 January 1998 the State of Hesse transferred the entire abbey complex into the ownership of a publicly owned charitable foundation, the Stiftung Kloster Eberbach ("Eberbach Abbey Foundation"), which has the goal of conserving the architectural and cultural monument by overseeing its appropriate, controlled and sustainable use as well as of maintaining the historical tradition of wine production.
+With effect from 1 January 1998 the State of Hesse transferred the entire abbey complex into the ownership of a publicly-owned charitable foundation, the Stiftung Kloster Eberbach ("Eberbach Abbey Foundation").
+This has the goal of conserving the architectural and cultural monument by overseeing its appropriate, controlled and sustainable use as well as of maintaining the historical tradition of wine production.
+All wine production activities are bundled since 2003 by Hessische Staatsweingüter Kloster Eberbach.